shuttle-hq/shuttle-cobra/docs/how-to-guides/add-an-s3-bucket.md

 ### Instructions: Provisioning an S3 Bucket

-This guide will walk you through adding an S3 bucket to your Shuttle Python application.
+This guide will walk you through adding an S3 bucket to your Shuttle Cobra application.

 #### 1. Install Dependencies